stevefjong/redhat/_posts/2018-11-17-ownCloud-installation-quickstart.markdown

 You can now use the ownCloud server.

-For details on the installation wizard, including post-installation hardening steps, go to <https://doc.owncloud.org/server/latest/admin_manual/installation/installation_wizard.html>.
+For details on the installation wizard, including post-installation hardening steps, go to ["The Installation Wizard"](https://doc.owncloud.org/server/latest/admin_manual/installation/installation_wizard.html) in the ownCloud Server Administration Manual.

 ## Enabling Users to Connect to the ownCloud Server